Classic Indian Phrases– Things Indians Say on a Regular Basis

 Suggested Read: Five ideal and exceptional offbeat destinations in North India

-The phrase ‘Do one thing’ coined by literally translating the Hindi words “Ek kaam kar” is used as a preliminary statement before proposing a suggestion or advice to others.
-This is one of the regularly heard things only the Indians say.
+The phrase ‘Do one thing’ coined by literally translating the Hindi words “Ek kaam kar”.
+It is used as a preliminary statement before proposing a suggestion or advice to others.
+This is not only one of the most funny things Indians say but also one of the regularly heard things only the Indians say.
 Don’t go with the semantics of this Indianism, because you might get more than one advice because we Indians are really concerned.
 “Are you looking for last minute flights to India?
-Do one thing, check out on Indian Eagle. ”
+Do one thing, check out Indian Eagle. ”

 City Village News